 Under the Federal Equal Access Act , any school that receives government funding and has at least one other non-curricular club must also allow a GSA.
 As the law states, "It shall be unlawful for any public secondary school which receives Federal financial assistance...to deny equal access or a fair opportunity to, or discriminate against, any students who wish to conduct a meeting ...on the basis of the religious, political, philosophical, or other content of the speech at such meetings."

 The law also says that your school must treat all clubs the same and let them use school resources in the same way.
-If your school let’s other clubs meet in classrooms, put up posters and organize school events, then they have to let your GSA do the same.
+If your school allows other clubs to meet in classrooms, put up posters and organize school events, then they have to allow your GSA do the same.

 The state of California requires schools to teach about the contributions of women, people of color, and other historically underrepresented groups.
 On January 1, 2012, the state updated these guidelines to end the exclusion of people with disabilities and lesbian, gay, bisexual and transgender people from history and social studies lessons.
 You have the right to an inclusive education!
 Check out our resources to ensure your school is following the FAIR Education Act.

 Please call GSA Network for support and guidance.
 While we cannot provide you with direct legal advice, we can help you make decisions about what steps make the most sense for you.
 We can help you prepare a plan for talking to school administrators about your rights and their obligation to protect you.
 We can help you learn how to file a complaint at your school or how to bring a complaint to the state or federal authorities.
 We can also refer you to one of the many legal organizations that can help advocate for you.
 Link to Contact us page.
 We need to add our phone #s & addresses to that page.